DTJF/cmakefbc/_Install.md

 Documentation Build  {#SecBuildDoc}
 ===================

-The package is prepared to build a documentation in form of a html tree.
-This gets created by the Doxygen generator and the fb-doc tool to filter the FreeBASIC source code.
+The package is prepared to build a documentation in form of a html tree (including the document you're currently reading).
+This gets created by the [Doxygen generator](http://www.doxygen.org/)) and the fb-doc tool to filter the FreeBASIC source code.
 Generate html files in folder doc/html by executing

 ~~~{.sh}